 Our novel reinforcement learning approach is based on a set of UAV-based cameras.
-We focus on UAV-based cameras, being a very challenging scenario, since a high number of degrees of freedom are involved.
-Using our predefined observation and priority models (Sections 3.1 and 3.4), we control each UAV-based camera using an RL agent, which replaces the greedy approach for local camera decision from Section 3.6 in their local decision-making process.
+We focus on UAV-based cameras because it is the most challenging camera type with the most degrees of freedom.
+Using our predefined observation and priority models (Sec.
+3.1 and Sec.
+3.4), we control each UAV-based camera using an RL agent, which replaces the greedy approach for local camera decision from Sec.
+3.6 in their local decision-making process.